shinkbr/sherlock/README.md

 ## Notes & Limits

-- Parsing is intentionally shallow for speed and safety; very large files may be truncated (e.g., hex to 512 bytes, strings capped).
+- Parsing is intentionally shallow for speed and safety; very large files may be truncated (e.g., hex to 4 KB, strings capped).
 - All processing is client-side; ensure required CDN scripts (React, exifr, JSZip, pako) load when running offline.
 - No persistence or uploads are performed.***